rodrigoespeso/spring-boot-international-bank/Readme.md

 · Step 5: Create entity classes; include the embedded DB (H2) and 'data.sql'.
 · Step 6: Define REST services and necessary methods in all classes; also create the exception classes.
 · Step 7: Development of the 'transfer' service.
-· Step 8: Development of the 'craete', 'find' and 'access' services.
+· Step 8: Development of the 'create', 'find' and 'access' services.
 · Step 9: Include REST validations.
 · Step 10: Development of JUnit tests.
 · Step 11: Development of component test; include a Postman project with all the requests.